“Yesternow: Jack Johnson, Documentary Film, and the Politics of Jazz” (forthcoming).

 “Duke Ellington’s Jump for Joy and the Fight for Equality in Wartime Los Angeles.”
-Southern California Quarterly Vol. 98, No. 1 (Spring 2016), 5-58.
+Southern California Quarterly Vol. 98, No. 1 (Spring 2016), 5-58. *Winner: Doyce Nunis Award for Best Article by a Rising Historian in the Southern California Quarterly for 2016 (Volume 98).

 Review of The Color of America Has Changed: How Racial Diversity Shaped Civil Rights Reform in California, 1941-1978 by Mark Brilliant.
 Journal of American Ethnic History Vol. 32, No. 4 (Summer 2013), 120-21.